ArnauQuintana/HydroPore/README.md

 Implementation of the bare-metal firmware in a MSP430 microcontroller from TI.

 **Key Features:**
-- Key feature 1
+- All code was developed for a MSP430 from TI.
-- Key feature 2
+- It is not a real-time application, so no time requirements were needed to be met.
-- Key feature 3
+- It receives and sends data with a GUI in Python through UART protocol

-**Location:** `/Project1/`
+**Location:** `/HydroPore_FW/`

 ---

 ## 📁 Project 2 - [HydroPore_Cameras]

 **Description:**
-This project was intended to control 1 serial camera with Arduino.
-Its objective was to trigger the camera, read the photo information and save it in an SD card.
+This project was intended to control 1 serial camera with Arduino (we had a total of 4 cameras, so 4 arduinos).
+Its objective was to trigger the camera capture, read the image information and save it in an SD card every time the main uController asked to.

 **Key Features:**
-- Key feature 1
+- Received triggers from central control card with normal GPIOs.
-- Key feature 2
+- Protocol used for sending image information from Arduino to SD shell was SPI.

-**Location:** `/Project2/`
+**Location:** `/HydroPore_Cameras/`

 ---